pbruhin/ELK-Stack/Exploring_Kibana/Kibana.md

+## Exploring Kibana from Day 3 of the activity

 Instructions

 	1. Add the sample web log data to Kibana.
 	2. Answer the following questions:
-		○ In the last 7 days, how many unique visitors were located in India?
+	- In the last 7 days, how many unique visitors were located in India?
 254 ○ In the last 24 hours, of the visitors from China, how many were using Mac OSX?
 13 ○ In the last 2 days, what percentage of visitors received 404 errors?
 How about 503 errors?
 6.6, 13.3 ○ In the last 7 days, what country produced the majority of the traffic on the website?
 China